MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-website-schema-design.md

 }
 ```

 We've include a complete schema for you to compare against.
-See **<tutorial_resource_root>/kddSchema.josn**
+See **<tutorial_resource_root>/kddSchema.josn** for the complete schema.

 ## Build a custom paper index

 Once you're ready with your schema.
-We can start building the index.
-Since the index we're building is relatively small, we can build this locally on a windows machine.
-If the index you're building is large, you can use cloud index build to leverage high performing machines in Azure.
-Nevertheless, we should use local index build with test data to validate the schema correctness during development.
+We can start building a MAKES index for the KDD data.

+Since the index we're building is relatively small and simple, we can build this locally on a dev machine.
+If the index you're building is large or contains more complex operations, use cloud index build to leverage high performing machines in Azure.

+>[!NOTE]
+>Regardless of what you decide to use for production index builds, you should always use local index build with test data to validate the schema correctness during development to avoid long running failures.

 ### Validate schema using local index build

+Copy win-x64 version of kesm.exe to <tutorial_resource_root> or include it in your commandline path.

 Open up a commandline console, change directory to the root of the conference tutorial resource folder, and build the index with the following command: